 How I found the financial support I needed

-- Free parking at hospitals – Many hospitals in England offer free parking to people with cancer, but it might not be well advertised.
-Ask at the hospital’s main reception.
+- Free parking at hospitals – Parking at NHS hospitals in Scotland and Wales is free.
+In England and Northern Ireland, many hospitals offer free parking to people with cancer, but it might not be well advertised.
+Ask your medical team if your hospital can help with this.

 - Help with health costs – You may be able to get help with health costs.
 It takes just three minutes to check online.